-Regardless of your religious practices, chaplains are critical to military operations.
-They can help support the troops, ensure religious needs are catered for and even negotiate peace with local religious leaders.
-On many occasions, military chaplains have selflessly put their faith and fellow humans before themselves in combat.
-The first American chaplain to die in WWII died heroically giving his life to save the lives of others.
-This was Father Aloysius H. Schmitt.
+Regardless of religious practices, chaplains are critical to military operations.
+They support troops, ensure religious needs are met and negotiate peace with local religious leaders.
+On multiple occasions, they’ve selflessly put their faith and fellow humans before themselves in combat.
+The first American chaplain to die in the Second World War did so while saving others.
+His name: Father Aloysius Schmitt.

 Becoming a chaplain